 I like to think of macroeconomics as having three components: past, present and future.
 Ideally, macroeconomists should have detailed knowledge about economic history, be able to explain current economic phenomena and be able to predict the future economy.
-An unusually gifted macroeconomist should be able to predict many different macroeconomic variables (employment, industries, companies, trade, etc.) for many different countries over short and long time horizons.
-Nobel laureate Paul Samuelson once said in an interview,

 I think this test would reveal which theoretical systems are most effective for macroeconomics.
 Maybe economists who specialize in economic history would perform the best.
 Maybe the econometricians would perform the best.
 I'm not sure who would produce the most accurate predictions, but I think this would be a productive exercise for macroeconomists.